 This week's homework focuses on computing the cost of a Huffman code without actually building the Huffman tree.
 In particular, we describe an algorithm that returns the total size (in bits) of the encoded document.
-In the case of this lab, our document is an image and our encoded document is a compressed image.
-We would like you to implement a version of the algorithm in the homework as part of this lab.
+In the case of this lab our document is an image and our encoded document is a compressed image.
+We would like you to develop a small variant of the algorithm in the homework.
+Instead of computing the number of bits in the compressed image, we would like you to compute the average number of bits per pixel in the compressed image.
+In other words, just divide the total number of bits in the compressed image.
+Call this new method huffmanSize.